Murder at the Blackburn Boarding House

 Before The Big Day

 Master Mortimer will send you a top secret document telling you more about yourself and your role the night of the murder.
-Be sure to read this carefully, and keep a copy of it on your phone in the event you need to refresh yourself with details.
+Be sure to read this carefully, print it or keep a copy of it on your phone in the event you need to refresh yourself with the details.

 This murder mystery is a combination of an Escape Room, the movie Clue, and the game Mafia.
-Additionally, everyone in attendance dresses up and plays their role until the game concludes and we discover the killer.
+Additionally, everyone in attendance dresses up and plays their role until the game concludes; we discover the killer.

 The goal is either to deduce who committed the crime, or if you’re the killer, you want to try to keep from getting discovered.

 If your private description doesn’t tell you that you were the killer, you are not it.

 While costumes aren’t required, it is essential you get into character.
 Costumes are strongly encouraged.
 If necessary, the Blackburn Boarding House has costume pieces you may borrow during the event.

 It is imperative that participants are familiar with their character details.
 Each character plays a distinct role in the on-going story, and when players aren’t prepared, it can create difficulties for the group.
 If you aren’t familiar with words, terms, or ideas presented in your character outline, feel free to contact us at the Blackburn Boarding House, and we’ll give you context.
 (208) 819-7131

 Overall, the more time and attention you put into your preparations (costume and study), the more fun you will have; it will simplify your interactions with each other, and it will help your experience be a fun, entertaining, and hilarious night.